 Just saying the words “outdoor living room” conjures images of relaxing al fresco, feet dangling over the side of a chair, a cold iced tea on a table nearby.
-While most people associate an outdoor living room with summertime, having a fresh-air retreat increases the usable living space of your home while also adding resale value — regardless of the time of year when you’re likely to use it most.
+While most people associate an outdoor living room with summertime or somewhere with eternal sunshine like Florida, having a fresh-air retreat increases the usable living space of your home while also adding resale value — regardless of the time of year when you’re likely to use it most.
 If you have a large family, the extra space also will undoubtedly come in handy whenever someone needs privacy or a little space to themselves.

 The best outdoor living rooms have some cover from the elements and are adjacent to or near the indoor living room or kitchen.
 This makes it easy to bring food, drinks, and games in and out with ease.
 Below are a few more tips and guidelines to help you create your version of the perfect outdoor living room.
 Unlike a patio or deck, making the space feel as homey as the inside of your home is what gives it the feeling of an outdoor living room — so don’t hesitate to put your own stamp on it.